RenanFrancaDev/webscraping_Amazon/README.md

-# Fire Development - Amazon Web Scrapping
+# Fire Development - Amazon Web Scraping

 Amazon Scraper here you can find products from Amazon website Project Full Stack with Node and JavaScript, building routes that get info from Amazon